Creature — Merfolk Rogue

 As True-Name Nemesis enters the battlefield, choose a player.

-True-Name Nemesis has protection form the chosen player.
-(This creature can't be blocked, targeted, dealt damage, or enchanted by anything controlled by that player.
+True-Name Nemesis has protection form the chosen player. ((Remember the acronym debt.)
+This creature can't be damaged, enchanted, equipped, blocked or targeted by anything controlled by that player.
 Anything controlled by that player attached to this creature immediately falls off.)

 True-Name Nemesis Discussion

 Council's Judgment is waaaaaaay better in 1v1, because it actually exiles the thing you want it to.
 My understanding was that it was specifically printed to fix the problem that was True-Name Nemesis for legacy, since it got around protection since you never "target".
 But in commander it's not really worth it unless you're building a voting based deck (which just sounds god-awful to play).

 6 months ago

 While cute, I feel this deck would be shredded if you took Occam's Razor to it.
 For you to pull off your combo, you need to play a 3-mana creature, a three-mana enchantment, and have fielded a specific land... then you still have to pump your creature's power and are vulnerable to removal.

 True-Name Nemesis already does everything your Desert + Nomad + Harmless Offering combo does (i.e. makes an unblockable creature)... but it also starts with 3, rather than 2, power, has built in defenses against most forms of removal, and puts you in Blue, a superior color to mono-Red.

 Now, I'm all for janky combos, but a great janky combo does something rather unique--it does not recreate a relatively common effect by adding unnecessary steps.
 Also, this deck should probably be categorized as "Kitchen Table" since it's a far cry from Legacy-playable.

 7 months ago